Police Scotland: Armed Policing

 Armed Policing provides Armed Response Vehicles (ARV), the Specialist Firearms Unit and Armed Policing Training.

 Prior to the inception of Police Scotland, the routine tasking and visibility of ARV officers varied widely across Scotland with deployment models varying for matters such as if officers carried side arms with a standing authority or if they were secured in the vehicles.
-The operational functions and cover of the ARV's also varied including if they could be tasked for routine incidents and one legacy force did not have a regular ARV patrol.
+The operational functions and cover of the ARVs also varied including if they could be tasked for routine incidents and one legacy force did not have a regular ARV patrol.
 Police Scotland introduced ARV patrols in all 13 local policing divisions in Scotland with 275 dedicated officers.
 ARV officers carry a X26 or X2 Taser, a Glock 17 handgun and a Heckler & Koch G36 carbine.
-Former Chief Constable Sir Stephen House's founding policy decision was that ARV officers would be granted a standing authority to overtly carry their sidearm and, in addition, controversially allowed ARV's to be able to respond to routine incidents (non-firearms incidents) "to provide support to local policing through regular and tasked patrols".
+Former Chief Constable Sir Stephen House's founding policy decision was that ARV officers would be granted a standing authority to overtly carry their sidearm and, in addition, controversially allowed ARVs to be able to respond to routine incidents (non-firearms incidents) "to provide support to local policing through regular and tasked patrols".
 This policy was made without proper consultation provoking both political and public debate.
 In October 2014, the policy was changed so that an ARV can only be tasked to an incident involving firearms or a threat to life.